 Are all insurance companies accepted in North Carolina?

-Liability coverage must be continuously maintained with a company licensed and authorized to do business in North Carolina.
+Liability coverage must be continuously maintained with a company that is licensed and authorized to do business in North Carolina.
 All policies issued must be North Carolina-rated.

-Is there a penalty for a lapse of liability insurance coverage?
+Is there a penalty if my liability insurance coverage lapses?

 If I feel the termination of insurance is unjustified, do I have any recourse?

-The license plate may be transferred to a different vehicle if the insurance was secured on the new vehicle at the same time the insurance was deleted on the old vehicle; however, there may not be a break between the two coverages.
+You may transfer the license plate to another vehicle if the insurance on the new vehicle was current at the same time the insurance was canceled on the old vehicle.
+There must not be a break in coverage.